 Those needs are defined in the person specification which is published in the applicant information pack.
 It should explain in transparent terms what most able looks like.
 It is usually a mix of skills, knowledge, experience and personal qualities such as values.
 Each criterion for selection should have indicators that describe what meeting it/good evidence looks like.

 Further help and guidance on defining most able is available in the core skills framework.

 Once most able has been defined using the core skills framework, all assessment should be based on identifying the applicant who most closely matches this definition.

-At no point should any other factor be brought into the assessment.
+AT NO POINT SHOULD ANY OTHER FACTOR BE TAKEN INTO ACCOUNT AS PART OF THE ASSESSMENT.
 This not only includes consideration of additional skills, knowledge, experience or values that the person might highlight during any part of the assessment that were not included in the original definition, but also any enhanced level, length of experience or recency of applying the skill, knowledge, experience or personal quality over and above that stated in the application pack.